Eyecare Medical Group | 53 Sewall St, Portland, ME 04102 207-828-2020

 • Options for astigmatism correction during surgery

-Eyecare Medical Group will be adding laser-assisted cataract technology in the near future.
-Dr. Shah brings over a decade of laser cataract experience from prior practice — contact the office to learn more.
+Eyecare Medical Group now offers laser-assisted cataract surgery in Portland using the Catalys® Precision Laser System.
+Dr. Shah brings over a decade of laser cataract experience.
+Contact the office to learn more.

 Cataract surgery